 Another case of stroke related malpractice was reported by the Washington Post, and involved a $21.5 million dollar payout charged against a Veteran’s hospital in New Hampshire.
 It was the highest payout for a personal injury case involving just one person in the state’s history.
 The 60 year old Navy Vet went to the VA with symptoms of partial blindness and headaches and did not receive a diagnosis, testing, medication, or follow up care.
 Six weeks later, a massive stroke left him with “locked-in syndrome.”
 He was fully conscious, and able to feel pain, but kept a extremely limited movement ability of his eyes and head.
 The judge empathized, and assumed that he had suffered psychological trauma as well as he was. “trapped and unable to communicate.”
 Although the situation warranted consultations with a neurologist and cardiologist, neither happened.
 An expert witness in the case state that the VA had “medically abandoned” the patient.
 He received $13.4 million to cover current and future medical care, and $8.2 million for pain and suffering.

 Emergency rooms are fast paced by nature, and taking short cuts such as not analyzing patient records and medical histories, missing the signs of strokes or heart attacks, and general organ failure are things that happen too frequently.
 If you’ve suffered stroke symptoms, only to have your symptoms disregarded by professionals, you didn’t get the care you deserved.
 In medicine, ignored problems can quickly become magnified.
 Everyone deserves to get quality care the first time.
-To learn how we can help, contact Meinhart, Smith, & Manning, PLLC for a free consultation.
+To learn how our Louisville injury lawyers can help, contact Meinhart, Smith, & Manning, PLLC for a free consultation.